 Ex.
-1002 ¶ 122.
+1002 ¶ 120.
 Figure 11 shows the original Bowdish scaffold antibody, including the location of eculizumab heavy chain CDR3; the use of Evans as a source of the HCDR3; and the replacement of Bowdish's TPO peptide with Evan's HCDR3.
 Id.
 According to Dr. Balthazar, Figure 11 "illustrate[s] how a POSA would have arrived at the claimed sequence (i.e., eculizumab) by placing the heavy chain CDR3 disclosed in Evans into the 5G1.1 antibody sequence disclosed in Bowdish."
 Id.

-With respect to reason to combine, Petitioner argues that, because the combination of Bell and Wang taught the use of eculizumab for the known in the art as humanized '5G1.1,' 'h5G1.1,' or 'h5G1.1-mAb' with a hybrid IgG2/IgG4 constant region," the skilled artisan would have looked to e.g., Bowdish and Evans to recreate the molecule used in those successful studies.
+With respect to reason to combine, Petitioner appears to argue that, because the combination of Bowdish and Bell taught the use of eculizumab for the treatment of PNH, the skilled artisan would have looked to Evans to recreate the molecule used in those successful studies.
 See Pet.
-55; Ex.
-1002 ¶¶ 147-151.
-Moreover, with respect to the specific sequence of SEQ ID NO: 2, Petitioner asserts that, as of the filing date of the '880 patent, it was well known "that antibodies with a hybrid IgG2/IgG4 constant region carried certain benefits, such as a reduced ability to elicit unwanted inflammatory events and lessened propensity to activate the complement system."
+53; Ex.
+1002 ¶¶ 122, 139-142.
+Moreover, with respect to the specific sequence of SEQ ID NO: 2, Petitioner asserts that, as of the filing date of the '504 patent, it was well known "that antibodies with a hybrid IgG2/IgG4 constant region carried certain benefits, such as a reduced ability to elicit unwanted inflammatory events and lessened propensity to activate the complement system."
 Pet.
-14 (citing Ex.
+17 (citing Ex.
 1032, 11, 19, 28; Ex.
 1031, 451; Ex.
-1002 ¶¶ 48, 56); see Ex.
-1002 ¶¶ 24, 166.
+1002 ¶¶ 47, 57).
 As noted by Dr. Balthasar, for example: